mcornick/genpw-swift/README.md

 ## Installation

-This package targets Swift 5.2 and higher.
-On macOS, make sure you have Xcode 11.5 or higher installed.
-On Linux, make sure you've installed Swift 5.2 or higher from the
+This package targets Swift 5.2/Xcode 11 and higher.
+To build universal macOS binaries, Swift 5.3/Xcode 12 is required.

-[Swift download site](https://swift.org/download/#releases).
+On Linux, make sure you've installed Swift 5.2 or higher from the [Swift download site](https://swift.org/download/#releases).

 ### Single-architecture build